xperiments/ANEFileSyncInterface/README.md

 ## Usage

-Include the ANEFileSync.ane to your project.(Located inside the NATIVE/ANEFileSyncInterface/PRODUCTS dir ).
+Include the ANEFileSync.ane to your project.(Get it inside the <a href="https://github.com/xperiments/ANEFileSyncInterface/tree/master/NATIVE/ANEFileSyncInterface/PRODUCTS">NATIVE/ANEFileSyncInterface/PRODUCTS</a> dir ).
 Current ANE provides Device & Simulator support.

 **There is a known bug in the simulator that prevents to upload files,so the application quits unexpectedly.**